Asset grab? Turf war? Tycoon's arrest strikes business climate in Russia

 Putin's spokesman denied politics had played a role.

-"It's absolutely untrue and absurd to try to paint this story with any political colours," news agency RIA quoted Dmitry Peskov as saying.
+"It's absolutely untrue and absurd to try to paint this story with any political colors," news agency RIA quoted Dmitry Peskov as saying.

 Khodorkovsky, who had become a critic of Putin with political ambitions of his own, was imprisoned for 10 years and now lives in Switzerland.